AdobeDocs/experience-manager-65.it-IT/help/assets/config-smart-tagging.md

 ![Immagini illustrative che illustrano le linee guida per la formazione](/help/assets/assets/do-not-localize/distraction.png)

 **Completeness (Completezza):** se un’immagine è idonea per più tag, aggiungi tutti i tag applicabili prima di includere l’immagine nella formazione.
-Ad esempio, per tag come `raincoat` e `model-side-view`, aggiungi entrambi i tag alla risorsa idonea prima di includerla nella formazione.
+For example, for tags, such as `raincoat` and `model-side-view`, add both the tags on the eligible asset before including it for training.

 ![Immagini illustrative che illustrano le linee guida per la formazione](/help/assets/assets/do-not-localize/completeness.png)

 >[!NOTE]
 >
->La capacità del Servizio di contenuti avanzati di addestrarsi sui tag e di applicarli ad altre immagini dipende dalla qualità delle immagini utilizzate per la formazione.
-Per ottenere i migliori risultati, Adobe consiglia di utilizzare immagini visivamente simili per addestrare il servizio per ogni tag.
+>The ability of the Smart Content Service to train on your tags and apply them on other images depends on the quality of images you use for training.
+For best results, Adobe recommends that you use visually similar images to train the service for each tag.

-### Formazione periodica {#periodic-training}
+### Periodic training {#periodic-training}

-Puoi abilitare il Servizio di contenuti avanzati per la formazione periodica sulle risorse e sui tag associati all’interno di una cartella.
-Apri la pagina [!UICONTROL Proprietà] della cartella di risorse, seleziona **[!UICONTROL Abilita tag avanzati]** nella scheda **[!UICONTROL Dettagli]** e salva le modifiche.
+You can enable the Smart Content Service to train periodically on the assets and associated tags within a folder.
+Open the [!UICONTROL Properties] page of your asset folder, select **[!UICONTROL Enable Smart Tags]** under the **[!UICONTROL Details]** tab, and save the changes.

 ![enable_smart_tags](assets/enable_smart_tags.png)

-Una volta selezionata questa opzione per una cartella, [!DNL Experience Manager] esegue automaticamente un flusso di lavoro di formazione per addestrare il Servizio di contenuti avanzati sulle risorse della cartella e sui relativi tag.
-Per impostazione predefinita, il flusso di lavoro di formazione viene eseguito settimanalmente alle ore 00:00 del sabato.:30
+Once this option is selected for a folder, [!DNL Experience Manager] runs a training workflow automatically to train the Smart Content Service on the folder assets and their tags.
+By default, the training workflow runs on a weekly basis at 12:30 AM on Saturdays.

-### Formazione on-demand {#on-demand-training}
+### On-demand training {#on-demand-training}

-Puoi addestrare il Servizio di contenuti avanzati quando necessario dalla console Flusso di lavoro.
+You can train the Smart Content Service whenever required from the Workflow console.

-1. Nell&#39;interfaccia [!DNL Experience Manager], vai a **[!UICONTROL Strumenti]** > **[!UICONTROL Flusso di lavoro]** > **[!UICONTROL Modelli]**.
+1. In the [!DNL Experience Manager] interface, go to **[!UICONTROL Tools]** > **[!UICONTROL Workflow]** > **[!UICONTROL Models]**.
-1. Dalla pagina **[!UICONTROL Modelli di flusso di lavoro]**, seleziona il flusso di lavoro **[!UICONTROL Apprendimento dei tag avanzati]**, quindi fai clic su **[!UICONTROL Avvia flusso di lavoro]** nella barra degli strumenti.
+1. From the **[!UICONTROL Workflow Models]** page, select the **[!UICONTROL Smart Tags Training]** workflow and then click **[!UICONTROL Start Workflow]** from the toolbar.
-1. Nella finestra di dialogo **[!UICONTROL Esegui flusso di lavoro]**, individua la cartella del payload che include le risorse con tag per l&#39;apprendimento del servizio.
+1. In the **[!UICONTROL Run Workflow]** dialog, browse to the payload folder that includes the tagged assets for training the service.
-1. Specifica un titolo per il flusso di lavoro e aggiungi un commento.
-Quindi fare clic su **[!UICONTROL Esegui]**.
-Le risorse e i tag vengono inviati per la formazione.
+1. Specify a title for the workflow and add a comment.
+Then, click **[!UICONTROL Run]**.
+The assets and tags are submitted for training.

    ![workflow_dialog](assets/workflow_dialog.png)

 >[!NOTE]
 >
->Una volta elaborate le risorse di una cartella per l’apprendimento, solo le risorse modificate vengono elaborate nei cicli di apprendimento successivi.
+>Once the assets in a folder are processed for training, only the modified assets are processed in subsequent training cycles.

-### Visualizzare i rapporti di formazione {#viewing-training-reports}
+### View training reports {#viewing-training-reports}

-Per verificare se il Servizio di contenuti avanzati è stato addestrato sui tag nel set di formazione di risorse, controlla il rapporto sul flusso di lavoro di formazione dalla console Rapporti.
+To check whether the Smart Content Service is trained on your tags in the training set of assets, review the training workflow report from the Reports console.

-1. Nell&#39;interfaccia [!DNL Experience Manager], vai a **[!UICONTROL Strumenti]** > **[!UICONTROL Assets]** > **[!UICONTROL Rapporti]**.
+1. In the [!DNL Experience Manager] interface, go to **[!UICONTROL Tools]** > **[!UICONTROL Assets]** > **[!UICONTROL Reports]**.
-1. Nella pagina **[!UICONTROL Rapporti risorse]**, fai clic su **[!UICONTROL Crea]**.
+1. In the **[!UICONTROL Asset Reports]** page, click **[!UICONTROL Create]**.
-1. Seleziona il report **[!UICONTROL Apprendimento dei tag avanzati]** e fai clic su **[!UICONTROL Avanti]** nella barra degli strumenti.
+1. Select the **[!UICONTROL Smart Tags Training]** report, and then click **[!UICONTROL Next]** from the toolbar.
 1. Specifica un titolo e una descrizione per il rapporto.
 In **[!UICONTROL Pianifica rapporto]**, lascia selezionata l’opzione **[!UICONTROL Now (Ora)]**.
 Se vuoi pianificare il rapporto per un momento successivo, seleziona **[!UICONTROL Later (Più tardi)]** e specifica una data e un’ora.
 Quindi fare clic su **[!UICONTROL Crea]** nella barra degli strumenti.
 1. Nella pagina **[!UICONTROL Rapporti su risorse]**, seleziona il rapporto generato.
 Per visualizzare il report, fare clic su **[!UICONTROL Visualizza]** nella barra degli strumenti.
 1. Esamina i dettagli del rapporto.